 How to Recover Files With Original Names

 Not all data recovery tools can recover files with their original names.
 For example, PhotoRec only has signature scanning abilities, making it impossible to restore the original names or folder structure.
-Therefore, we’re going to show you two recovery applications that can get the job done – one paid, one free.
+Therefore, we’re going to show you three distinct approaches: a paid recovery application, a free recovery tool, and an alternative method that doesn’t rely on data recovery software.
+Each of these methods offers unique advantages in restoring your lost data with its original integrity.

 Method 1: Disk Drill